Chichay317/Speech-Recognition-System/README.md

 # Speech-Recognition-System

+This repository contains two complementary projects demonstrating different approaches to speech recognition using Python:

-This project is a simple voice-controlled assistant built with Python.
-It listens to voice commands through the microphone, converts speech into text using Google’s Speech Recognition API, and performs actions like opening websites.
+1. Voice-Controlled Assistant (API-Based Speech Recognition) A simple interactive assistant that listens to spoken commands, converts speech to text using Google Speech Recognition API, and performs basic actions such as opening websites or responding with synthesized speech.
-It can also respond back to the user with spoken feedback using text-to-speech.

 Features
-1. Listens to voice commands using the system microphone
+a.
+Listens to voice commands via the system microphone
-2. Converts speech into text with Google Speech Recognition
+b.
+Converts speech to text using Google’s API
-3. Opens websites (e.g., YouTube, Google) based on recognized commands
+c.
+Executes commands (e.g., open YouTube, Google, Gmail)
-4. Provides spoken responses using pyttsx3
+d.
+Provides spoken responses with pyttsx3
-5. Handles errors such as background noise, silence, or poor internet connection
+e.
+Handles errors caused by silence, background noise, or poor network
-6. Easily extendable to add new commands (e.g., open Gmail, play music, tell the time)
+f.
+Easily extendable for new commands (e.g., open Gmail, play music, tell the timec)

 How it Works
-1. Adjusts for ambient noise before listening
+a.
+Adjusts for ambient noise before listening
-2. Listens for a short phrase from the microphone
+b.
+Listens for a short phrase from the microphone
-3. Sends the audio to Google for transcription
+c.
+Sends the audio to Google for transcription
-4. Matches the recognized text against predefined commands
+d.
+Matches the recognized text against predefined commands
-5. Executes the corresponding action and provides spoken feedback
+e.
+Executes the corresponding action and provides spoken feedback

+2. MFCC-Based Speech Classification Model (Machine Learning Approach) A lightweight machine-learning speech recognition model built using MFCC (Mel-Frequency Cepstral Coefficients) features and Logistic Regression.
+It classifies short audio clips and evaluates how performance changes when background noise is added.
+Features
+a.
+Extracts MFCCs from recorded audio clips
+b.
+Trains a Logistic Regression model for speech classification
+c.
+Performs noise-robustness testing by adding random background noise
+d.
+Visualizes how model accuracy drops as noise increases

+How it Works
+a.
+Load and preprocess .wav audio samples
+b.
+Extract 13-dimensional MFCC features from each clip
+c.
+Train a Logistic Regression classifier on labeled samples
+d.
+Evaluate accuracy and generate predictions
+e.
+Test model robustness under varying noise levels
+f.
+Plot “Accuracy vs Noise Level” to visualize performance decline